Home

 The cultus of our Mother God is very potent.
 Wherever a society allows it, She tends to come back into religious predominance.
 Obviously we regard this as valuable and important.
 In the end, spiritual life is more important than material life, and the fact that our Mother God makes devotion to Her possible everywhere - and wherever possible She reappears in Her original Feminine Form - is one of the Graces that She bestows even in the depths of the patriarchal Kali Yuga.
 Yet this does not end the patriarchy or make Kali Yuga cease to be Kali Yuga.

 Consequently, in all patriarchal versions of "Goddess worship", we see Her supposed "consorts" and other male appendages.
-Even in the most devout Mary-worshipping areas, how many pictures of Jesus, the Prophets, the Apostles God the Father will you see?
+Even in the most devout Mary-worshipping areas, how many pictures of Jesus, the Prophets, the Apostles and God the Father will you see?

 Where Isis is worshipped you will see Osiris.
 Where Ishtar/Inanna is worshipped you will see Dumuzi/Tammuz.
 Where Quan Yin is worshipped you will see many male Buddhas: and all this is aside from the male-dominated secular imagery that abounds everywhere in such societies.